isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

-**LSB NOTICE: RENEWAL OF PRACTISING CERTIFICATE FOR 2021**
+**LSB NOTICE: RENEWAL OF PRACTISING CERTIFICATE FOR 2022**

-Your current practising certificate will expire on 31st Dec 2020.
+Your current practising certificate will expire on 31 Dec 2021.
 Applications for renewal are now opened via **email only**.

-**2. Waiver of Continuing Professional Development (CPD) units**
+**2. Continuing Professional Development (CPD) units**

-Arising from the LSB Notice issued on 7 Apr 2020, the Land Surveyors Board (LSB) will be waiving the CPD requirements for this application.
-However, the CPD Summary Form is still required.
+As informed through the LSB Notice issued on 3 Mar 2021, the CPD requirements for the renewal of practising certificate for 2022 will be halved, that is, **10 CPD units**.
+Registered Surveyors who had a shortfall of CPD units when they are issued with a practising certificate for 2020 are reminded to make up the CPD units on top of this 10 CPD units.
+Please refer to the LSB Notice for the complete details.